Sameroom Common Questions and Answers:

 - Delete your Portal–this will prevent anyone else from connecting tubes to your room with the old link, but will not delete any of the current tubes.

 - Delete the tube you don’t want connecting to your room.

 I don’t see any unread messages or notifications

 This problem exists with all platforms except Slack, Mattermost, Fleep, and Flowdock.

-Since every message Sameroom sends to rooms you have connected comes from your account, this automatically marks the room as “read” for you.
-To overcome this, you can create a bot account, sign in to Sameroom with this account, and use the bot account to create Tubes.
+Since every message Sameroom sent to rooms you have connected comes from your account, this automatically marks the room as “read” for you.
+To overcome this, you can create a bot account, sign in to Sameroom with that account, and use the bot account to create tubes.

 Once you do this, all new messages in your connected rooms will appear unread.

 People on the other side of my Campfire Tube can’t see my messages

 Campfire does not echo your own messages if you’re logged in from multiple clients.
 Since Sameroom acts as a Campfire client, it doesn’t see your messages.

 To fix this, create a bot account in Campfire and connect your room from that account instead of your own.